Fridays with Vicky 91

-Also worth mentioning is that these 10 pages has an average time on page of 3.25 minutes.
+Also worth mentioning is that these 10 pages have an average time on page of 3.25 minutes.
 That is exciting to me.
-People are reading the content and finding it helpful, otherwise they wouldn’t stay.
+People are reading the content and finding it helpful, otherwise, they wouldn’t stay.

 Ranking for 4.1K keywords is again, due to the consistency of content submission.

 When checking the traffic and keywords at SemRush, I also like to check the updates from Google.
 Have there been any updates or changes in the algorithm during September 2016?